NASA's Mars helicopter takes flight, 1st for another planet - WTMJ

 Ingenuity also had to be sturdy enough to withstand the Martian wind, and is topped with a solar panel for recharging the batteries, crucial for surviving the minus-130 degree Fahrenheit (minus-90 degree-Celsius) Martian nights.

 NASA chose a flat, relatively rock-free patch for Ingenuity’s airfield.
-Following Monday’s success, NASA named the Martian airfield for the Wright brothers.
+Following Monday’s success, NASA named the area for the Wright brothers.

 The little chopper with a giant job attracted attention from the moment it launched with Perseverance last July.
 Even Arnold Schwarzenegger joined in the fun, rooting for Ingenuity over the weekend.
 “Get to the chopper!” he shouted in a tweeted video, a line from his 1987 sci-fi film “Predator.”